- 1 Streamlined Domestic Offshore Procedures (SDOP)

 Three (3) Years of Tax Returns

-In order to apply to the program you generally have to amend three years of previously filed tax returns to include the necessary information that you did not include first time around when you filed.
+In order to apply to the program, you generally have to amend three years of previously filed tax returns to include the necessary information that you did not include the first time around when you filed.
 It can also include domestic income as long as there is unreported foreign income.

 Some people may prefer to only go back two years and then file in the current year, and do a simultaneous filing.

 This is something else you may consider discussing with your tax attorney prior to submission but if you are going to only go back two years and then file the current year it is important to weigh the pros and cons.